alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 ### ⚡ Max Speed

 What will be the top speed of the avis at any length?
-Let's suppose we can lay out half the top rectangle with solar cells that provide 300 W/m²;
+Let's suppose we can lay out half the top rectangle with solar cells that provide 300 W/m², and that they are light enough not to tip the avis upside down.
-top surface `S(top)` and generated power `P` would be:
+Top surface `S(top)` and generated power `P` would be:

 ```
 S(top) ≈ l × 2l / 2 = l²,